 The F.N.
 Sharp Guide to Poultry Cuts

-There is quite a variety of different types of poultry – from the most common like chicken, duck, and turkey – to the more unusual, like quail, partridge, pheasant, and goose.
-The good thing is that, despite the variation in size and flavor, all of these birds can either be cooked whole or broken down into the same basic cuts.
+When it comes to poultry meat cuts, there is quite a variety of different types – from the most common like chicken, duck, and turkey, to the more unusual, like quail, partridge, pheasant, and goose.
+The good thing is that, despite the variations in size and flavor, all of these birds can either be cooked whole or broken down into the same basic cuts.

-How to Break Down Poultry into Different Cuts
+How Poultry is Broken Down into Different Cuts

-When you’re ready to break down your bird, first thing's first: assemble your kitchen knives.
+If you plan on breaking down a bird yourself, make sure you have the right knives for the job.
 At minimum, you’ll need a chef’s knife or utility knife, but a boning knife really comes in handy when breaking down a bird, especially if you’re preparing boneless cuts.
-A pair of heavy-duty poultry shears is also a useful tool to have on hand since they make quick work of snipping through, and removing the ribs.
+A pair of heavy duty kitchen shears or a paring knife also come in handy for removing excess fat and skin.

 Get All the Essentials: The F.N.
 Sharp 6-Knife Set & Magnetic Knife Block